ArashNasrEsfahani/HMM-POS-Tagger-with-Viterbi-and-Ngram-Comparison/README.md

-Of course.
-Here is the complete project setup for your Part-of-Speech (POS) Tagging homework.

-Project Summary & Name

-Suggested Detailed Name:
-HMM-POS-Tagger-with-Viterbi-and-Ngram-Comparison

-One-Line Summary:
-A project implementing and comparing Unigram, Bigram, and Trigram Hidden Markov Models for Part-of-Speech tagging using the Viterbi algorithm.

-README.md
-code
-Markdown
-download
-content_copy
-expand_less

 # 🏷️ Part-of-Speech Tagging with N-Gram Markov Models

 This project implements a robust Part-of-Speech (POS) tagger from scratch using a Hidden Markov Model (HMM) framework.
 It explores and compares three n-gram models (Unigram, Bigram, and Trigram) to assign the most probable sequence of POS tags to a sentence, with decoding performed by the Viterbi algorithm.